nosolls/formatstring/README.md

 ## Target Audience

 ### Instructors
-If you're an instructor in cypersecurity or computer programming, this would be a great opportunity to teach your students on the vulnerability from a hands-on approach.
+If you're an instructor in cypersecurity concepts or a field related, this would be a great opportunity to teach your students on the vulnerability from a hands-on approach.
 Specififically, the uses of the vulnerability and how to protect against it.

+### Students
+A student in cybersecurity concepts or a field related could use this lab to see how programming can be exploited

+## Design and Architecture
+This lab only has one container, which is the hacker.
+It provides all of the tools you might need.
+Jupyter offers a text editor/terminal, which offers keybindings (like for vim) if you prefer them.

 ## Installation and Usage

 ### Installation
-Only one container is needed for this lab.
-To build it via docker:
+To build the container via docker:

 ```bash
 cd hacker